Alaska unguided caribou hunts provide a true remote arctic adventure.

 Our unguided caribou hunters have enjoyed tremendous success on this hunt over the years.
 Success rates on self guided hunts have ranged from a low of 89%, but most seasons at or near 100%.
 Our guided Alaska caribou hunts have always been at 100%.
 There is no other place in Alaska where you can find better odds in harvesting a trophy caribou.”

+Success rates (on TWO bulls) are pretty dang good!
 Weather has been uncooperative the last few years.
 When it is warm the caribou just stop migrating.
-Despite that, our hunters have had a Success Rate in the 80th percentile on two bulls over the last 10 years.
+Despite that, our hunters have had a Success Rate of +/- 80% on two bulls over the last 10 years.

 Hunters are flown into the remote Arctic tundra, where your group will set up camp along the caribou migration route.
 From there you will conduct your fair chase spot and stalk hunt.
 If you’ve dreamed of a remote, fly-in, unguided, do-it-yourself adventure, at an affordable price – this is it!
 These Alaska unguided caribou hunts have no hidden costs.
 They include airport pickup/delivery, all food, tents, cots, camping equipment, transport of meat, cape(s) and antlers back to Kotzebue.
 The Outfitters’ logistical support and coordination assures your unguided trip will go as planned from start to finish.